Property stakeholders often feel a little nervous about a bank valuer visiting.

 What is it they’re looking for?

-Is there anything you can do to lift your chances of a positive outcome?
+Is there anything I can do to lift my chances of a positive outcome?

 Well, I’m here to tell you that in many ways, your concerns are unwarranted.